Yvand/Hugo-EntraCP/content/docs/how-to/set-credentials.md

 {{< /tab >}}
 {{< tab "PowerShell" >}}

-Run the scripts below to update a connection to your Entra ID tenant using Powershell:
+The Powershell scripts below update the credentials on an existing Entra ID tenant:

 ### Set a new client secret